mongodb/docs-app-services/source/includes/appschema-mongodb.rst

    * - | ``sync.state``
        | Boolean
-     - If ``true``, :doc:`Sync </sync>` is enabled for the cluster, which means that client applications can sync data in the cluster with {+client-database+}
-       and that :ref:`non-sync collection rules <mongodb-service-rules>` do not apply.
+     - If ``true``, :doc:`Sync </sync>` is enabled for the cluster, which means that client applications can sync data in the cluster with Realm Database and that :ref:`non-sync collection rules <mongodb-service-rules>` do not apply.